Sylius/Sylius/docs/plugins/plugin-development-guide/naming.rst

 Naming changes
 --------------

 ``PluginSkeleton`` provides some default classes and configurations.
-However, they must have some default values and names that should be changed, to reflect your plugin functionality.
+However, they must have some default values and names that should be changed to reflect your plugin functionality.
 Basing on the vendor and plugin names established above, these are the changes that should be made:

 * In ``composer.json``: